-A frame can be defined to have a configuration (e.g., base shape), size (e.g., dimensions), and initial location (which may be changed by a user upon instantiation).
-In additional, a simple Dot may be defined to have four default functional frame definition controls, for example to encourage user 35 interface consistency between different Dots.
-These four default functional controls include a title bar 132 (Gif rendered with title bar properties), a Dot menu 136 (with flexible menu entries), an exit control 128, and a bottom bar 124 (Gif 138, 140 (for sizing and consistent user interface).
-A default layout of these functional components may be set, such as positions for the title bar 132 at the top of a Dot (Dot Menu 130 on its left, exit control 128 on its right) and the bottom bar 134 at the bottom of a Dot (with corner elements on either 45 side).
+shape), size (e.g., dimensions), and initial location (which may be changed by a user upon instantiation).
+In additional, a simple Dot may be defined to have four default functional frame definition controls, for example to encourage user interface consistency between different Dots.
+These four 60 default functional controls include a title bar 132 (Gif rendered with title bar properties), a Dot menu 136 (with flexible menu entries), an exit control 128, and a bottom bar 124 (Gif rendered with bottom bar properties) with corner elements 138, 140 (for sizing and consistent user interface).
+A default 65 layout of these functional components may be set, such as positions for the title bar 132 at the top of a Dot (Dot Menu

+130 on its left, exit control 128 on its right) and the bottom bar 134 at the bottom of a Dot (with corner elements on either side).
 It will be appreciated that this is one form of layout, of which many others are within contemplated within the scope of the present invention.